-The arrival of March in Beverly Hills, CO, may bring many things, including a late winter storm.
+The arrival of March in Castle Pines, CO, may bring many things, including a late winter storm.
 These events can crop up quickly and cause considerable damage to your home, especially if a previous warmup had you preparing it for spring weather.
 If a late storm brought snow, ice and wind to your area, there are a few steps you can take to check your home for damage.

 1. Inspect Your Pipes

 Freezing temperatures and blizzard conditions can affect your home’s plumbing pipes, especially if they are not protected.
 After the storm has passed, check all your outdoor pipes and insulate them by wrapping their lengths in cotton rags or with a spray-on foam.
 Indoor pipes that run along exterior walls may also be at risk for freezing or bursting, so it is wise to check these as well.